Russia’s Slow Surrender: How China is Turning Putin’s War into a Power Play

 Military and Strategic Dependence: A War That Benefits China

-Estonian intelligence reports that China is the primary conduit for smuggling critical Western drone components into Russia, ensuring uninterrupted production.
+Estonian intelligence reports that China is a key conduit for critical Western drone components entering Russia, sustaining production that would otherwise face tighter constraints.

 Although China officially calls for peace, its actions suggest otherwise.

-Meanwhile, Moscow’s growing dependence ensures an asymmetric partnership — one where Beijing dictates the terms.
+Meanwhile, Moscow’s growing dependence creates an asymmetric partnership, one where Beijing has more room to dictate terms.

 The Longer the War, the Tighter China’s Grip

-Russia is not yet a Chinese vassal state, but it is moving in that direction.
+Russia is not yet a Chinese vassal state, but the war is moving it toward deeper dependence.

 If Moscow secures a swift end to the war, it may still reclaim some independence.